Clan Strachan

 Clan Strachan is a Scottish clan originating from the barony (now village) of Strachan, in Aberdeenshire.
-The clan does not have a chief, therefore it is considered by Court of the Lord Lyon and the Stand Council of Scottish Chiefs as an Armigerous clan.

-Clan Strachan held a Family Convention (or Ad Hoc Derbhfine) under the supervision of the Court of the Lord Lyon on 11 April 2014 in Edinburgh.
-The meeting ended amicably with unanimous support for Rob Strachan, Mill of Strachan, Strachan, Aberdeenshire to be recognised as Commander.
+As of 31 July 2024, the Clan Strachan Family Convention concluded with unanimous consent to recognise Charles Robert Lund (Rob) Strachan, Mill of Strachan, Strachan, Aberdeenshire, as heritable Chief of the Name and Arms.

-On 29 April 2014, Lord Lyon Dr. Joseph Morrow dispatched a letter to the Sennachie of Clan Strachan, Jim Strachan, whereas Lyon wrote, "I have signed a Warrant authorizing the Lyon Clerk to prepare a Commission appointing Charles Robert Lund Strachan to be Commander of the Hounourable Clan Strachan for a period of 5 years."

-In a second warrant dated 19 July 2019, issued by Lord Lyon Dr. Joseph Morrow, Rob's Commandership has been extended for another five years (until 2024).

 The Clan Strachan warcry is Clachnaben!

 Highland or Lowland Clan?

 The Highland Boundary Fault is a geologic fault that traverses Scotland from Arran and Helensburgh on the west coast to Stonehaven in the east.
 It separates two distinctly different physiographic regions: the Highlands from the Lowlands, but in most places it is only recognisable as a change in topography.

 The village of Strachan (Strachan, Aberdeenshire) is located some 15 miles northwest of Stonehaven, 3 miles outside of Banchory, north and adjacent to the Highland Boundary Fault.
 Therefore, the Barony of Strachan is located within the Highland Region.

 The lands of Strachan, including neighbouring Birse and Durris (RMS, ii, no. 251; and Rotuli Scotiae, i, p 10; Skene, 1890), as well as the Howe O' Mearns fell under the demesne of the Mormaer of the Mearns, Máel Petair of Mearns.
 His name means "tonsured one of (Saint) Peter".
 One source tells us that Máel Petair was the son of a Máel Coluim.
 His name occurs in many sources because he was the man who, in 1094, is often credited for the murder of King Duncan II of Scotland.
 Most historians agree that King Edgar, the brother and heir of Duncan II confiscated Máel Petair's mormaerdom, and converted it to crown lands.
 By mid-13th century, virtually all of the Mearns were converted to thanages.
 (Grant, 1998; Broun, 2015; and Early Sources, ii, pp 90).

 Clan Strachan should most appropriately be classified (during the medieval period) as "a Lowland Family (or House) residing within the Highland Region".
 This was not uncommon as, for example, the Name of Gordon, Fraser and others fall within this same classification.